protocol/launchpad/content/en/curriculum/pln/os-contributing.md

 weight: 60
 category: lecture
 level:
+- shallow
 - deep
 ---

 ## The Projects
+Open Source Software is at the core of protocol labes.
+You can explore the repos here to get a sense of what the core technologies and repositories behind Protocol Labs are, how these projects operate.

-Get started contributing to IPFS Projects, with these high-traffic repos
+For those who want to dive in deep, get started contributing to IPFS Projects, with these high-traffic repos

 ## The Protocol Labs OSS Projects